[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 "Of course, let them in, Buffy," Giles said calmly but Buffy could feel his hands shaking.

-look but Buffy ignored them as she went to the sofa and shook the
+The police officer and detective gave the sleeping Fitz a strange look but Buffy ignored them as she went to the sofa and shook the dark Slayer.

 "Come on, Fitz," she said softly.
 "We've got company, Irish."